Dallas Work Injury Attorney

 Employers have a duty of care to their employees.
 That means employers are responsible for providing employees with safe, sanitary working conditions that do not violate health and safety regulations.
 While most businesses hold themselves to high ethical standards and maintain excellent working environments, other companies sacrifice employee safety for profit, cutting corners on vital maintenance measures and other procedures designed to protect workers from injury and occupational illness.

-The attorneys of Queenan Law handle a wide range of injury claims on behalf of workplace accident victims, including but not limited to:
+The work injury attorneys of Queenan Law handle a wide range of injury claims on behalf of workplace accident victims, including but not limited to:

 - Back Injuries